windsorschmidt/stm32cubemx-cmake/README.md

 - Linux (OSX untested but should be usable)
 - GNU ARM toolchain (i.e. arm-none-eabi-gcc, etc. are available)
+- NUCLEO-F042K6 development board connected to USB
-- OpenOCD (R/W permissions to the USB ST-Link device)
+- OpenOCD (and R/W permissions to the USB device)

 Compiling and flashing to target: